Sickle cell disease: Social isolation of people with sickle cell disease

-The deeply rooted stigma of SCD from society causes families to often hide their family members' sick status for fear of being labeled, cursed, or left out of social events.
+The deeply rooted stigma of sickle cell disease in society causes families to often hide their family members' sick status for fear of being labeled, cursed, or left out of social events.
 Sometimes in Uganda, when it is confirmed that a family member has sickle cell disease, intimate relationships with all members of the family are avoided.
-The stigmatization and social isolation people with sickle cell disease tend to experience is often the consequence of popular misconceptions that people with SCD should not socialize with those free from the disease.
-This mentality robs people with SCD of the right to freely participate in community activities like everyone else SCD-related stigma and social isolation in schools, especially, can make a life for young people living with sickle cell disease extremely difficult.
-For school-aged children living with SCD, the stigma they face can lead to peer rejection.
+The stigmatization and social isolation that people with sickle cell disease tend to experience are often the consequence of popular misconceptions that people with sickle cell disease should not socialize with those free from the disease.
+This mentality robs people with sickle cell disease of the right to freely participate in community activities like everyone else.
+SCD-related stigma and social isolation in schools, especially, can make life for young people living with sickle cell disease challenging.
+For school-aged children living with sickle cell disease, the stigma they face can lead to peer rejection.
 Peer rejection involves the exclusion from social groups or gatherings.
 It often leads the excluded individual to experience emotional distress and may result in their academic underperformance, avoidance of school, and occupational failure later in life.
-This social isolation is also likely to negatively impact people with SCD's self-esteem and overall quality of life.
+This social isolation is also likely to negatively impact people with sickle cell disease's self-esteem and overall quality of life.